gregorywp/sf-muni-angular2/README.md

 This code is live here: http://dev.gregoryprill.com/sf-muni/

-Most of the important action is taking place in /src/app/app.component.ts and app.component.html.
+Most of the important action is taking place in /src/app/ folder.
 The rest of this repo is from the official Angular2 quickstart seed.

 This is from a challenge that reads as follows: